 HOME Investment Partnerships Program - HOME Investment Partnerships Program (HOME) is authorized under Title II of the Cranston-Gonzalez National Affordable Housing Act, as amended.
 HOME provides formula grants to states and localities that communities use, often in partnership with local nonprofit groups, to fund a wide range of activities that build, buy, and/or rehabilitate affordable housing for rent or homeownership or provide direct rental assistance to low-income people.
 HOME is the largest federal block grant to state and local governments designed exclusively to create affordable housing for low-income households.
 HOME funds are awarded annually as formula grants to participating jurisdictions.
-The eligibility of households for HOME assistance varies with the nature of the funded activity.
-For rental housing and rental assistance, at least 90% of benefiting families must have incomes that are no more than 60% of the HUD-adjusted median family income for the area.
+The eligibility of households for HOME assistance, at least 90% of benefiting families must have incomes that are no more than 60% of the HUD-adjusted median family income for the area.
 The Authority uses HOME fund to provide rental assistance for up to two years for eligible households.